 eSubmission Gateway and eSubmission Web Client

 The European Medicines Agency’s Gateway and the Submission Web Client are electronic submission channels that allow the applicants to submit documents supporting all types of applications for human medicines to the Agency securely over the internet in the Electronic Common Technical Document (eCTD) format.
 The web-based tool may be more suitable for small and medium-sized companies, but is available for all applicants.
 The Gateway and the Web Client users will benefit from an automated confirmation of the technical validation feedback and an automated upload to the Agency’s eCTD review system.
-The use of the eSubmission Gateway and the Web Client is mdantory for all human medicines eCTD submissions since 1 March 2014.
+The use of the eSubmission Gateway and the Web Client is mandatory for all human medicines eCTD submissions since 1 March 2014.

 The use of eSubmission Gateway and the Web Client was extended to include all Referral procedures, all Veterinary Medicines submissions including Veterinary Referrals, and to Paediatric submissions such as Paediatric investigation plans, waivers and modifications on 1st of April 2014.